SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

-some surrounding piece of code must be responsible for handling the error --- for example, by correcting the problem, trying an alternate approach, or informing the user of the failure.
+some surrounding piece of code must be responsible for handling the error --- for example, by correcting the problem, trying an alternative approach, or informing the user of the failure.

 There are four ways to handle errors in Swift.
-You can propagate the error from a function to the code that calls the function, handle the error using a block of code, handle the error as an optional value, or assert that the error will not occur.
+You can propagate the error from a function to the code that calls that function, handle the error using a ``do``-``catch`` statement, handle the error as an optional value, or assert that the error will not occur.
 Each approach is described in a section below.

-When an error is thrown,
-it changes the flow of your program, so it's important that you are able identify places in your code that can throw errors.
+When a function throws an error, it changes the flow of your program, so it's important that you can quickly identify places in your code that can throw errors.
-You use the ``try`` keyword --- or the ``try?`` or ``try!`` variation --- to call out the fact that a piece of code can throw an error.
+To identify these places in your code, write the ``try`` keyword --- or the ``try?`` or ``try!`` variation --- before a piece of code that calls a function, method, or initializer that can throw an error.
 These keywords are described in the sections below.

 .. note::